-Replacing coal.
-For China, the main difficulty – and a substantial one at that – is to develop energy sources capable of gradually replacing coal.
-In certain provinces, the Chinese authorities introduced measures prohibiting industrial and domestic coal use, recommending that businesses and homes switch to gas.
-However, gas and electricityForm of energy resulting from the movement of charged particles (electrons) through a conductor... shortages caused by high demand and underdeveloped gas infrastructure have triggered such discontent that the Chinese authorities have had to reverse the bans.
-As a result of the shortages, gas prices have soared in certain provinces.
+Reducing coal consumption – In certain provinces, the Chinese authorities introduced measures prohibiting industrial and domestic coal use, recommending that businesses and homes switch to gas.
+However, gas and electricityForm of energy resulting from the movement of charged particles (electrons) through a conductor... shortages caused by high demand have triggered such discontent that the Chinese authorities have had to reverse the bans.

-More effectively using renewable electricity.
-China has more or less the same problem as Germany: its largest wind farms are located in the north of the country, while demand is concentrated on the east and south coasts.
-However, its power transmission grid is still weak, meaning that some of the electricity that could be generated by new facilities is abandoned.
-In 2015, 15% of wind power and 9% of solar power was “lost” in this way2.
+Optimizing the use of renewable electricity – The largest wind farms are located in the north of the country, while demand is concentrated on the east and south coasts.
+However, the power transmission grid is still weak, meaning that some of the electricity that could be generated by new facilities is “lost”.

 China Creates a National Carbon Market

 A little behind schedule, China launched a national carbon market in February 2021.
 As in Europe, it is based on an emissions tradingThe buying and selling of products in financial markets... scheme for thermal power plants.
 Putting a price on carbon increases the cost of polluting emissions, giving companies an incentive to reduce them.
 See Close-Up: “Mechanisms for ‘Putting a Price on Carbon”.